-If you need help making healthier eating choices, your doctor or nurse can help.
+If you need help making healthier food choices, your doctor or nurse can help.
 Be sure to take a food diary with you to help start the conversation.

 What about cost?

-Under the Affordable Care Act, the health care reform law passed in 2010, diet counseling is covered for people at higher risk for chronic diseases like type 2 diabetes and high blood pressure.
+Because of the Affordable Care Act, the health care reform law passed in 2010, health plans must cover diet counseling for people at higher risk for chronic diseases like type 2 diabetes and high blood pressure.

 Depending on your insurance, you may be able to get diet counseling at no cost to you.
-Check with your insurance provider to find out what’s included in your plan.
+Check with your insurance company to find out what’s included in your plan.